germal/OpenCVB/README.md

 There is no better documentation of an algorithm than a working example.
 Now imagine hundreds of OpenCV examples in a single app where each algorithm is less than a page of code and is in a familiar language – C++, C\#, Python, or VB.Net.
 That is what "OpenCVB" Version 1.0 provides.
-And each algorithm is just the algorithm without the baggage from a user interface or implementation.
+And each algorithm is *just the algorithm* without the baggage from a user interface.

-Any of the hundreds of algorithms can be selected from the first combo box at the top of the form.
+In the sample output below, any of the hundreds of algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to group the different algorithms by what OpenCV API’s or other OpenCVB algorithms are used.
 The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ or Multi-threaded algorithms.
 The text at the right side of the toolbar is a brief description of the algorithm.
-The icons on the left of the toolbar: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current images.
+The icons on the left of the toolbar: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current output.

 ![](media/b1e011f4681611111d7a7c752e274599.png)

-The output images are: the RGB output (upper left), the colorized depth image (upper right), the output of the current algorithm (lower left) and an optional second image output from the algorithm (lower right).
+The output images above are: the RGB output (upper left), the colorized depth image (upper right), the output of the current algorithm (lower left) and an optional second image output from the algorithm (lower right).
 In this example the “PointCloud_GVector_TopView” algorithm renders the camera point cloud as if seen from directly above – a useful view to find walls and objects.
 The data is colored the same as the RGB Depth data in the upper right image.
 The lower right image has isolated the objects found with a rectangle that measures the width and breadth of each object in the field of view.

-The “Sample Results” section below provides numerous examples.
+The “Sample Results” section below provides numerous additional examples.

 **Pre-Install Requirements**